ardamamur/EgoExOR/data/README.md

       - Lists relationships (e.g., "holding") with their names and unique IDs.
   - `sources/`
     - `sources` (Dataset: `name`, `id`)
-      - Lists data sources (e.g., cameras like 'aria01', sensors) with their names and unique IDs.
+      - Lists data sources (e.g., cameras like 'assistant', 'ultrasound', 'external') with their names and unique IDs.
-      - **Note**: Camera IDs in `eye_gaze/coordinates` and `hand_tracking/positions` are mapped to this `sources` dataset for accurate source names.
-Do not use `takes/<take_id>/sources/` for mapping camera IDs, though the source names are listed in the same order.
+      - **Note**: Camera IDs in `eye_gaze/coordinates` are mapped to this `sources` dataset for accurate source names.
+Do not use `takes/<take_id>/sources/` for mapping camera IDs to get the source names, though the source names are listed in the same order.
   - `dataset/`
     - Attributes: `version`, `creation_date`, `title`
       - Provides dataset-level information, such as version number, creation date, and title.